Hong Kong Police Force: History

 In 1974, the Independent Commission Against Corruption (ICAC) was created to give government wide-ranging powers to investigate corruption.
 At the turn of the 1980s, the Hong Kong Police Force began marketing itself as "Asia's Finest".

 The recruitment of Europeans to the force ceased in 1994, and in 1995 the Royal Hong Kong Police took responsibility for patrolling the boundary with China.
 Prior to 1995, the British Army had operated the border patrol.
 The force played a prominent role in the process of the handover of sovereignty in 1997 and continues to perform ceremonial flag-raising on each anniversary.
 With the handover of sovereignty, the police force dropped the prefix "Royal" from its name.

 In the 2010s, the police force played a prominent role in relation to the 2014 Hong Kong protests and 2019–20 Hong Kong protests.
 Following Chris Tang's appointment as the Commissioner of Police in November 2019, the police force changed its motto from "We serve with pride and care", which had been used for more than 20 years, to "Serving Hong Kong with honour, duty and loyalty."
 The Economist suggested that this change would curry favour with the central government of China.
+In July 2022, as part of a process to remove colonial aspects from the force, foot drills changed from British style to Chinese People's Liberation Army style with a goose step.
+The language spoken during drills changed from English to Chinese, and junior officers stopped addressing higher-ranking officers with "Yes Sir".

 Controversies

 During the 1940s, the HKPF faced a number of corruption scandals involving officers.
 During the 1950s and 1960s, the force struggled with corruption issues relating to bribes from syndicated drugs and illegal gambling operations.
 Police corruption again emerged as a major concern in the early 1970s when the Commissioner ordered investigations to break the culture of corruption, causing forty-odd officers to flee Hong Kong with more than HK$80 million cash (about HK$2 million each).

 More recently, the Hong Kong Police Force has faced extensive allegations of misconduct during the 2019 protests including excessive force, brutality, torture, and falsified evidence.
 In particular, the police were criticised for their failure to respond during the mob attack at the Yuen Long MTR station in July 2019.
 Several lawsuits were filed in October 2019 against the HKPF for failure to show identification during protests.

+In May 2023, the HKPF recommended that schools install CCTV cameras in school classrooms to enhance security.

+From 2019 to 2022, 24 to 42 police officers were arrested per year.